sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/login-service/README.md

-# RealEsate Api (Waqas Ahmed)
+# Login Service Api (Waqas Ahmed)

-Its an API for real-estate that contains following EndPoints:
+Its an API for authentication the services.
+It has following Endpoints:

-- login
-- CRUD for property
-- search
-- approved
+- /api/auth GET call to list all registered users
+- /api/auth POST call get the JWT token after entering username and password

 # Technologies And Tools Used: